 Ah, the good old annual courgette glut.
-It really wouldn’t be Summer without a pile of courgettes heaped up in the bottom of the fridge whilst we wonder what on earth to do with them all.
+It really wouldn’t be Summer without a pile of courgettes heaped up at the bottom of the fridge whilst we wonder what on earth to do with them all.

 Courgettes are incredibly prolific.
 This year, I’ve even gone as far as growing just one plant in an attempt to keep on top of things.
 I’ve still got a glut.

 I really don’t want to sound negative about courgettes though.
 They’re a fantastic vegetable.
-What other veg is so easy to grow, bountiful, as delicious and as versatile as the wonderful courgette?
+What other veg is so easy to grow, bountiful, as delicious, and as versatile as the wonderful courgette?

 Here are 5 simple ideas for cooking with courgettes.

 I now make this BBC Good Food cake every year, it is tremendous and the absolute best way of using up a stray courgette or marrow.
 There are so many good things to say about the recipe: the texture is gorgeous, the only really bad stuff in the ingredients is 50g of butter and cream cheese, and watching your friends’ surprised faces when you tell the cake is made with courgette is brilliant.